EricKarlsson94/NetworkingLab/Planned_Projects.md

   - [ ] Lab Report status: Not started
   - Report:

-#5 Build a Web Server Cluster
+#5 Containerize a Simple Application with Docker
   - [ ] Lab Status: Not started
   - [ ] Lab Report status: Not started
   - Report:

-#6 Create a Virtual Firewall
+#6 Deploy a Multi-Container Application with Docker Compose
   - [ ] Lab Status: Not started
   - [ ] Lab Report status: Not started
   - Report: